Course Outline

 - The RIPPER algorithm

-- Rules from decision trees
+- Rules derived from decision trees

 10. Understanding regression